Akhila-ch21/Tableau-Dashboard/README.md

   - Changing the Datatype of field
   - Splitting the column
   - Hiding irrelevant columns from dataset
+  - How to highlight the visualization using different cards under Marks (Color, Size, Tool Tip, Detail)

 - Basic Charts:
   - Bar Chart